Will You Remember This Article Tomorrow?

 If you're not completely satisfied with The 2014 Johns Hopkins Memory White Paper, simply return your book within 30 days for a full refund.
 Best of all, this Johns Hopkins Special Report is yours to keep FREE, even if you decide to return your White Paper.

 You don't risk a penny to take a good, long look at The 2014 Johns Hopkins Memory White Paper.
-You must be 100 percent convinced this is essential information you can't do without, or you may return it within your 30-day risk-free preview period.
+You must be 100 percent convinced this is essential information you can't do without, or you may return it within 30 days.

 You don't have to take our word for it.

 Just click "YES" below for your 30-day risk-free preview of The 2014 Johns Hopkins Memory White Paper.
 Order now and download your digital edition of The 2014 Johns Hopkins Memory White Paper and your FREE GIFT, Secrets of a Fade-Proof Memory.
-The print edition of the White Paper will be mailed to you in January.
+The print edition of the White Paper.
 Keep the free gift even if you decide, for any reason, to return your White Paper.

 To keep you on the cutting edge of memory research, we offer an annual renewal service to White Paper readers.
 That way, your White Paper is always current, never out of date.